louis-young/development-agency-dashboard/README.md

 # Tracker

-React SPA front-end dashboard application integrated with Firebase backend and authentication.
+A holistic dashboard for development agencies to track customers and projects.

 ![# Tracker](documentation/tracker.jpg)

 ## Description

-This is an application which acts as a complete client, domain and project tracker for web development agencies.
+A holistic dashboard application that acts as a complete client, domain and project tracker for development agencies.
 Users can add, edit and delete resources, as well as assigning domains to clients, and clients to projects.
-Features include a realtime markdown parser for the documentation section, full CRUD functionality and authentication.
+Features include a realtime markdown parser for the documentation section, relational projects and authentication.

 ## Motivation

-I built this application to produce a real-world product which solves problems for web development agencies, whilst learning more about React, authentication, back-end interactions and overall application scale.
+This project was learn about building real-world applications that solve problems for businesses whilst learning more about React, authentication, network requests and overall application development.

+## Technologies

+- JavaScript.
+- React.
+- Sass (BEM).
+- React Query.
+- Firebase.

+---

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts